 This DIY bottle garland is easy to make.
-For less than $10 you can hang this from any window and place cuttings from your favorites flowers to display.
+For less than $10 you can hang this from any window and place cuttings from your favorite flowers to display.

 It couldn't be easier to do.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 Using Command Mini Hooks placed on the sides of the windowsill, I attached the wire by making a loop.